The 20 Best Potter Syndrome Doctors in Japan

 Kobe, JP

-Toru Funakoshi practices in Kobe, Japan.
+Toru Funakoshi practices practicing medicine in Kobe, Japan.
 Mr. Funakoshi is rated as an Experienced expert by MediFind in the treatment of Potter Syndrome.
-His top areas of expertise are Potter Syndrome, Congenital Cytomegalovirus, Cytomegalic Inclusion Disease, and Congenital Diaphragmatic Hernia.
+His clinical expertise encompasses Potter Syndrome, Congenital Cytomegalovirus, Cytomegalic Inclusion Disease, and Diaphragmatic Hernia.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.